 Hartman Rocks Recreation Area includes over 8,000 acres of public land jointly managed by the Bureau of Land Management, the city of Gunnison, and Gunnison County.
-Located just on the outskirts of the city, Hartman Rocks is one of Gunnison’s greatest gems.
+Hartman’s is located just a few miles southwest of Gunnison.
 It’s a paradise of desert mountain biking, hiking, motorcycling, rock climbing, horseback riding, trail running, and Nordic skiing.
 With miles of trails and roads maintained by the BLM and local Gunnison recreation groups, Hartman’s is one of western Colorado’s best kept secrets.

-With 40 miles of singletrack trails and 33 miles of road open to biking, beginning to advanced riders can find great trails to learn on.
-Newly added adaptive hand cycling trails and some wider single track trails provide great opportunities for hand cyclists who want to challenge themselves with fun berms and rollers.
-Hikers and trail runners can enjoy these same trails or branch out onto other trails.
+If you enjoy slickrock mountain biking in Moab, Fruita or Grand Junction, you’ll like Hartman’s too.
+Trails are rocky and technical.
+Unlike the huge alpine climbs in Crested Butte, Hartman’s MTB trails provide true cross-country riding through rolling ridges covered in sagebrush.
+With 40 miles of singletrack trails and 33 miles of road open to biking, beginner to advanced riders can find great trails to learn on.
+Newly added adaptive hand cycling trails and some wider singletrack trails provide great opportunities for hand cyclists who want to challenge themselves with fun berms and rollers.

 Gravel bikers will love the epic views and wide-ranging routes of Hartman’s dirt roads.
 Hartman’s also connects to several other scenic gravel roads between Highway 114 and Highway 50 south of Gunnison.

 Named Hartman Rocks for the granite ridge that dominates the area, climbing routes and sites abound.
 Bolting is allowed, but climbers are encouraged to practice clean climbing whenever possible.